|Let me preface this by saying that none of this

-I have now come to feel very strongly that MOP or some comparable detox product should be in every barn's emergency kit.
+I feel very strongly that a detox product should be in every barn's emergency kit.
 See emergency cases below.

 I think it should also be part of a routine regimen.
 For example: